futtta/ao_critcss_aas/readme.txt

 As of AO CCSS 1.13.0 the plugin binds itself to a domain to avoid unexpected requests from cloned sites.
 You can either deactivate and reactivate the plugin to reset the "bound domain" or you can pass `false` to the `autoptimize_filter_ccss_bind_domain` filter to disable the domain binding.

 == Changelog ==

+= 1.17.0 =

+* Probably the last version before the merge into Autoptimize proper!
+* improvement: also save CCSS if validation was not succesfull due to blank screenshot (SCREENSHOT_WARN_BLANK)
+* improvement: jQuery deferring should also happen when "aggregate inlne JS" is on but should not happen for logged on users when AO CCSS is not returne for logged on users either.
+* bugfix: export didn't work + usability improvements (requires ZipArchive class to be available in PHP)
+* bugfix: creation of AO CCSS cache directory failed in multisite context
+* misc. smaller improveent

 = 1.16.0 =